superwebarmy/thealpha/story-saver-privacy-policy.md

-Privacy Policy
+Privacy Policy for Story Saver

-Effective Date: 14 October, 2024
+Effective Date: 28 October, 2024

+Thank you for choosing Story Saver.
+Your privacy is important to us, and this Privacy Policy explains how we handle any information collected in connection with our app.

-1. Introduction
+1. Information Collection

-Welcome to Story Saver.
-We respect your privacy and are committed to protecting your personal data.
-This privacy policy explains how we collect, use, and disclose your information when you use our mobile application (the “App”).

-By using the App, you agree to the terms of this privacy policy.
-If you do not agree, please refrain from using the App.

-2. Information We Collect

-We collect and process the following information when you use our App:

-Personal Information: This includes your email address, username, and any other information you voluntarily provide when registering or contacting us.
-Usage Data: We may collect information related to how you use the App, such as which features you interact with (e.g., stories bookmarked, reposts made).
-Device Information: Information about your device, including IP address, operating system, and browser type, may be collected automatically.
-3. How We Use Your Information

-The information we collect is used for the following purposes:

-To provide, maintain, and improve the App and its features.
-To allow you to bookmark and repost stories, posts, and reels.
-To respond to your inquiries and provide customer support.
-To analyze usage trends and enhance user experience.
-4. Sharing Your Information

-We do not sell or share your personal information with third parties, except in the following situations:

-With Your Consent: We may share information when you provide your explicit consent.
-Legal Obligations: If required by law, we may disclose your data to comply with legal obligations, regulations, or court orders.
+Story Saver does not collect, store, or process any personal data or identifiable information about our users.
+The app solely provides a service to bookmark video links of posts, reels, and stories from social media platforms.

+2. Third-Party Advertising
+To keep Story Saver free to use, we may display advertisements through third-party ad providers.
+These advertisements may involve data collection by our advertising partners.
+This data is used to deliver relevant ads but is not linked to any personally identifiable information or used for tracking purposes.
+We do not control or process the data collected by third-party advertisers.

-5. Third-Party Services
+Third-Party Advertising Networks:

-Our App may use third-party services, such as cloud storage or analytics, to provide functionality and analyze usage data.
-These third parties may collect your data in accordance with their own privacy policies.

-6. Data Security

-We implement reasonable measures to protect your personal information from unauthorized access, alteration, disclosure, or destruction.
-However, no method of transmission over the internet or electronic storage is completely secure.

-7. Your Data Rights

-You have the right to:

-Access and update your personal information.
-Request deletion of your data.
-Object to or restrict the processing of your data.
-If you wish to exercise any of these rights, please contact us at shakkygoyal@gmail.com
+Our advertising partners may use cookies and similar technologies to enhance ad experiences.
+This data may include information such as device type, operating system, and general location data, but it is anonymized and not linked to user identities.
+For information on how third-party advertisers collect and use data, please review the privacy policies of our advertising partners.
+We encourage users to manage their ad preferences and use any opt-out options available.
+3. Compliance with Laws
+Story Saver may disclose information collected by third-party advertisers if required by law, such as to comply with legal processes, enforce this Privacy Policy, or protect the rights, property, or safety of our users or the public.

-8. Changes to This Privacy Policy
+4. Changes to This Privacy Policy

-We may update this privacy policy from time to time.
-Any changes will be posted on this page, and the updated version will take effect as of the date stated at the top of the policy.
+We may update this Privacy Policy from time to time.
+Changes will be posted on this page, and the effective date will be updated accordingly.
+We recommend checking this page periodically for any updates.

-9. Contact Us
+5. Contact Us

-If you have any questions about this privacy policy or the App, please contact us at:
+If you have any questions about this Privacy Policy, please contact us at shakkygoyal@gmail.com

-TheAlpha
-shakkygoyal@gmail.com